This post may contain affiliate links or sponsored content. Please see disclosure policy.

 The end result?
 We get to enjoy a room we did together.

 We took the barn beams from our barn and brought them inside.
 We didn’t do a thing to these beams other than just wipe them down with a little warm water.
 The color and markings on them are perfect just the way they are.
+If you have access to an old barn always take a look around.

 We lightly sanded the tongue and groove wood and painted.
 I mixed the color I used on the wall with white paint.
 That way the ceiling isn’t a stark white, and ties in with the entire room.